-We accept payment via PayPal, MasterCard, Visa, or overnight check.
-After accepting our emailed service agreement and invoice, one-half of the quoted fee is paid in advance; once your project is complete the balance is due.
-We send easy payment instructions along with our invoice.
+We accept payment (by any debit or credit card) via PayPal, or overnight check.
+After accepting our emailed service agreement and/or invoice, one-half of the quoted fee is paid in advance per starting invoice; once your project is complete the balance is due per closing invoice.
+We issue invoices through the PayPal platform, which contain links for easy online payment.
 If our agreed fee for your project is less than $650.00, the entire fee is required in advance.

 What time frame can I expect for my project?

 We can get started as soon as we have you on our work schedule, so don’t delay in putting your project in the pipeline.
 Because we are working on a good number of projects at any given time, and want to honor all client obligations, the sooner we have you established as a client, the quicker we can start.
 While each project’s time frame depends on what’s involved, we can give you a reasonably reliable time estimate along with your project quote.

 We rely on you to explain your time constraints, and will do our best to meet your schedule.
 In most cases we can accommodate urgent circumstances, but sometimes duty to others requires that we decline projects with short fuses.
 The key is to get started sooner rather than later.

 Our policy is always to maintain complete confidentiality, regardless of the subject, unless you specifically authorize us to further disseminate your material or our working dialog or the product.
 Pretty simple.
 We also don’t disclose who our clients are, unless you consent to it.

 I have a lot of my writing done already—can you just finish it?